jerrydavid124/University_Projects/README.md

 You can find these files here http://www.apuebook.com/code3e.html

 JAVA VS C++ VS PYTHON: An in depth report on the various differences between these programming languages such as polymorphism, modularity, abstraction, readability & maintenance, security, robustness, efficiency and platform independence

+Classification of DIDSON Sonar Images with Convolutional Neural Networks: Group project where I contributed by implementing a tweked version of VGG16 to identify different species of fish in sonar images collected using MATLAB software.